-The threshold can be moved vertically by dragging it with mouse.
+The threshold and the optional upper cut-off threshold can be moved vertically by dragging it with mouse.
 When the threshold is moved to a new position, the coupled threshold line (vertical) on the histogram plot on the SBI Histogram tab (see 1.4 The SBI Histogram tab) automatically moves to the corresponding position.
+The optional upper cut-off threshold is visible when the "Use Upper Cut-off Threshold" checkbox located on the Histogram tab (see 1.4 The SBI Histogram tab) is checked.